danny-faith/Hello-Molly-task/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## FAQ

+### Question

+Why are we using MUI's CssBaseline, doesn't Next already normalize the sitewide CSS?

+### Answer

+MUI's CssBaseline is 'tailored to fit Material UI' and would be a better fit than the NextJS default